 - “N.V.M.
 Gonzalez – As in myth…” – about one of the Philippine’s greatest writers – Part 1, Part 2

 - “World Writing: N.V.M.
 Gonzalez” – a sketch

-- “The Empty Center and the International Style” – Part 1, Part 2
+- “The Empty Center and the International Style” – N.V.M.
+Gonzales in international context – Part 1, Part 2

 - “Filipinos in the Land of the Hyper-Real” – on Pops, Martin, and more…

 - “The White Man’s Burden” – Kipling encourages Imperialism

 - “Memories from the Mountains” – review of an art exhibit

 - “Welcome to the International Hotel” – Filipino radicalism – Part 1, Part 2

 - “U.S. Returns Balangiga Bells” – on the Philippine-American War